achall36/RoxvilleRooster.github.io/expectations.md

 * Be engaged during the game session and do your best to pay attention
 * Share the stage so your fellow players can shine
 * Plan to make the game entertaining, interesting, and challenging
-* Give the GM feedback on what is working well and what needs work
+* Give the GM feedback on what is working well, what you want to see more of, and what could use some work
-* If you have any rules for your character's schticks (e.g., arcane powers or gambling), learn them (or at least have the rules handy)
+* If you have any rules for your character's schticks (e.g., arcane powers or gambling), learn them or at least have the rules handy
 * If you cannot attend the game at the specified time, give reasonable advanced notice
 * Engage in a adult conversation if we ever need to course correct
-* Be open to trying new tools for communication (e.g., Slack, Google Spaces, Discord)
+* Be open to trying new tools for communication (e.g., Discord)
 * Read and heed the tabletop creed

 ![tabletop-creed](http://fragsandbeer.com/wp-content/uploads/2016/05/TabletopCreed.jpg)